BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

 Grab an Example Directory
 ------------------------

-The 15 soil genomes are a good place to start.
+The 15 soil genomes used in the DRAM1 paper are a good place to start.
 We could call all the soil genomes, but that would take too long, even for this limited example.
 Calling genes, and some other tools, are now using multiprocessing, but there is still a lot more work to do.
 So I selected two of those genomes and put them in a directory along with the steps complete so you can jump in.

 Just copy the directory into a good working location on zenith.